KeckObservatory/RemoteObserving/README.md

 ## Notify Keck of your intent to connect remotely

+**--> Important! <--** You must have an approved remote observing request before you can observe remotely.
+Please submit your request from your [Observer Login Page](https://www2.keck.hawaii.edu/inst/PILogin/login.php).

 Before you can connect to Keck remotely, we need to provide you with the firewall info and passwords.
 As well, we need info about your remote observing station.

 #### If you are setting up remote observing from home for yourself